What to Do When Your Child Receives a Depression or Anxiety Diagnosis

 Resources for Parents of Children and Teens with Depression and Anxiety Diagnoses

 The American Academy of Child and Adult Psychiatry (AACAP) has many resources for parents of depressed children.
 The organization has fact sheets, books, apps, videos, and websites dedicated to helping someone suffering from depression or anxiety.
 Some resources are geared to parents, others to kids.
 On the AACAP website, it addresses questions about depression, including how talk therapy and medication can help your child.

 “When prescribed and monitored carefully, medication can be a safe and appropriate intervention for children and adolescents with depression,” according to the AACAP website.
 “However, medication is most effective when used as a component of a comprehensive treatment plan, individualized to the needs of the child and family.”

 The GeneSight test may also be a valuable tool.
-Results from the test can inform your doctor about genes that may impact how your child metabolizes or responds to certain medications commonly prescribed to treat depression, anxiety, and other mental health conditions.
+Results from the test can inform your doctor about genes that may impact how your child metabolizes or responds to certain commonly prescribed to treat depression, anxiety, ADHD and other psychiatric conditions.
 The GeneSight doctor discussion guide can help you start a conversation with your healthcare provider about the test.

 For more information about depression in adolescents and teens, please read these blog posts:

 - Caregiving for someone with depression – https://genesight.com/blog/patient/a-personal-account-of-how-to-help-someone-with-anxiety-and-depression/

 This blog is for informational purposes only and does not constitute medical advice.
 Do not make any changes to your current medications or dosing without consulting your healthcare provider.